LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

    crosh> help
    crosh> help_advanced

-Open a full shell terminal in developer mode to access more commands.
+Open a full shell terminal in Developer Mode to access more commands.

 ::